ocm-marinecadastre/ais-vessel-traffic/README.md

 ## Retrieve Data

 **Custom data orders**
-The AccessAIS [application](https://marinecadastre.gov/accessais/) is a easy to use map driven order system that allows users to select an areas and timeframe to extract data.
-Order size limits are around 2 GB, and the delivery format is in zipped CSV.
+The AccessAIS [application](https://marinecadastre.gov/accessais/) is an easy to use map driven order system that allows a user to extract data for a custom area and timeframe.
+Order size limits are around 2 GB, and the delivery format is a zipped CSV.

 **Bulk data orders**
 For an FTP-like experience browse the linked file lists on the [bulk order](https://hub.marinecadastre.gov/pages/vesseltraffic) site to extract static files going all the way back to 2009.
-Older data are in the File GeoDatabase format, and newer data in CSV.
+Older data are in the File Geodatabase format, and newer data in CSV.

 **Experimental GeoParquet option**
 - Find all 2024 daily GeoParquet files at this Azure location